vekatze/ens-mode/readme.md

 - newline: \n

 ## Semantics
-`*.sui` is interpreted into a map, as indicated in the following quasi-code:
+`*.kv` is interpreted into a key-value map, as indicated in the following quasi-code:
 ``` haskell
 type Entity = [Pair]